10 great outdoor destinations – and their British twins

-from alpine -like peaks to the beauty of the Basque Country there is a world full of miracles at home here at home
+From Alpine-like peaks to the beauty of the Basque Country, there is a world of wonder here at home

-It is strange that we Briten like to make ourselves self -ironic in a place that literally called "Great".
-As a nation, we tend to look at blind ambition and austal success with slight reluctance.
-We value modesty and reluctance and rarely scream about our strengths.
+It's strange that we Brits like to be self-deprecating in a place literally called Great.
+We as a nation tend to view blind ambition and ostentatious success with slight disdain.
+We value modesty and restraint and rarely shout about our strengths.

-It is understandable why so many of us forget the enormous and diverse beauty here at home.
-From clear morning on snow-covered peaks to fiery sunsets within reach-Britain can absorb some iconic outdoor travel destinations.
+It's understandable why so many of us forget the vast and diverse beauty here at home.
+From clear mornings on snow-capped peaks to fiery sunsets within reach, the UK can rival some iconic outdoor destinations.

-dramatic mountains and majestic lakes dominate the landscape in the north of Wales.
-Highly towering peaks offer breathtaking views, while the backbone of the kite of the Cambrian Way offers hundreds of kilometers rousing sea landscapes.
+Dramatic mountains and majestic lakes dominate the landscape of North Wales.
+Towering peaks offer breathtaking views, while the Dragon's Backbone of the Cambrian Way offers hundreds of kilometers of sweeping seascapes.

-go to Snowdonia in the footsteps of Sir Edmund Hillary and Tenzing Norgay, the heroic mountaineers who trained in Wales for the ultimate adventure: the British Everest expedition from 1953.
-These may not be the real Alps, but their history is just as stirring.
+Head to Snowdonia in the footsteps of Sir Edmund Hillary and Tenzing Norgay, the heroic mountaineers who trained in Wales for the ultimate adventure: the 1953 British Everest expedition.
+These may not be the real Alps, but their story is just as compelling and their views captivating.

 Find holiday homes in Wales